theomoondev/todo-cli/README.md

 cargo run -- complete "code rust"
 ```

-Note: Todo lists are automatically saved into a `db.json` file and stored locally. `true` indicates the item is uncompleted, while `false` indicates the item is completed (i.e., it no longer exists in the list).
+Note: Todo lists are automatically saved into a `db.json` file and stored locally. `true` indicates the item is uncompleted (i.e., exists in the list), while `false` indicates the item is completed (i.e., no longer exists in the list).

 ```
 {